offirmakes/Offir_BlueStampPortfolio/index.md

 Overview:

 For milestone 1, I completed all the hardware invovled with my pen plotter project.
-This meant that I built all the components, attached them together, and completed all the electrical wiring.
+This meant that I built all the components, attached them together, and wired all the electrical parts together.
+With this milestone complete, I had a fully built pen plotter.

 Design: